eman8388/ETH8DACV2/README.md

 Using **raw Ethernet communication** simplifies device identification, reduces **latency**, and removes **OS-imposed restrictions** on networking parameters.
 This approach provides the **best real-time performance** without requiring expensive hardware or additional software layers.

+## Building, modify and testing
+The zip ETH8DACV2_VST_DEV contein ONLY the file wich contain the important sorce code (for build the vst3 you need to download vst3sdk, create a new project and copy the code from the folder in the proper directory) and the grapic element.

 ### 📜 Legal Disclaimer